Diego-Guz/Diego-Guz.github.io/_news/BerkeleyPres.md

 related_posts: false
 ---

-Presented "Document Clustering of Police Records: Enhancing Transparency and Accessibility" at the University of California, Berkeley Summer Undergraduate Research Fellowship Symposiumt Berkeley, CA :bridge_at_night:
+Presented "Document Clustering of Police Records: Enhancing Transparency and Accessibility" at the University of California, Berkeley Summer Undergraduate Research Fellowship Symposiumt Berkeley, CA. :bridge_at_night: